Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 I say this not to attempt to persuade the reader to accept the idea that Michael is

-the Son of God but to open the mind to the possiblity that they could be one and the same.
+the Son of God but to open the mind to the possibility that they could be one and the same.

 As for the angels, there are numerous times and places where they are mentioned.
 Yet all the spirit beings who serve God are not called angels by Scripture.
 While we often in our thinking lump them together, a number of distinct created beings exist.